deekob/amplify_flutter_workshop/module1/README.md

 The pages parameter takes a List<Page<dynamic>>, so we pass in a single MaterialPage where our LoginPage is the child.

-Give the app a run (F5 in Visual Studio Code) and you should see your LoginPage.
+Now run the app (F5 in Visual Studio Code), this will usually take a few minutes to launch.

 ![Flutter Login Screen](./images/FlutterApp-Module1Photo2-small.13afe7ad2deebc36e6b9f65585340abf7b787957.png)

-The user will need to be able to sign up befor they can sign in.
+The user will need to be able to sign up before they can sign in.
 Let's implement the SignUpPage in a new file **sign_up_page.dart**
 ``` javascript
 import 'package:flutter/material.dart';